nickydubs/nickydubs/README.md

 <div style="font-size:6px; line-height:8px; font-family:sans-serif;">
   Hi! 👋 ✨<br>
-My name is ✨ _Nicky Dubs_ , welcome to my space on GitHub?  ✨ ✨<br><br>
+My name is ✨ _Nicky Dubs_ ✨, welcome to my space on GitHub?  ✨ ✨<br><br>

-I am experimenting with html/css/js code to create a musicians website from "scratch".✨<br> (using & frankensteining whatever open-source code/templates i find to be most useful) ✨<br>✨<br>
+I am experimenting with html/css/js code to create a musicians website from "scratch".<br> (using & frankensteining whatever open-source code/templates i find to be most useful)<br><br>

-As the experiment continues of building a site for my exact purposes, ⚡⚡⚡⚡⚡⚡⚡⚡⚡ ✨<br>
+As the experiment continues of building a site for my exact purposes, <br>
-  it should be quite easily forkable for other independent artists/performers/retailers.✨<br> If you have ever done this before and had any successes/failures, please let me know!
+  it should be quite easily forkable for other independent artists/performers/retailers.<br> If you have ever done this before and had any successes/failures, please let me know!  <br>
   Thank you so much! ✨<br>✨✨<br>

-<b>Tasks:</b>✨<br>
+<b>Tasks:</b>⚡⚡⚡⚡⚡ ✨✨<br>
 1. connecting social accounts in 1 main row/group<br>
 2. find/organize best wordpress-esque animations (paralax, fades, slides, glowpulses, more unique etc.)<br>
 3. organize code & **feng** **shui** of donations page<br>